 Addiction can be defined as persistent, compulsive use of habit-forming substances despite increasingly negative consequences.
-Addicts typically risk their health, families, careers and friendships as they pursue their drugs of choice.
+Individuals who struggle with addictive behavior sometimes risk their health, families, careers and friendships as they pursue their drugs of choice.
 As physical addiction develops to alcohol and chemical substances and tolerance, dependence and cravings emerge, the euphoria or good feeling is reduced and most report that “pleasure” is replaced by “need” combined with a downward spiral in mood and impaired overall functioning.
 It is well-established that habitual use with addictive substances produces a re-wiring of the brain.
 However, this re-wiring can be reversed over time through abstinence and behavioral change.
-Addiction to alcohol, cannabis (marijuana), tobacco (nicotine), prescription pain killers (e.g. opiods such as Hydrocodone, Oxycodone), stimulants/amphetamines (e.g. cocaine, Adderall) and sedatives/benzodiazepines (e.g.Valium, Klonopin) or tranquilizing (e.g. Xanax) and sedative-hypnotic (e.g. Ambien) agents has extensive negative consequences.
-There are now synthetic psychoactive compounds that can be obtained including cannabinoids (“Spice”), cathinones (“Bath Salts”) that are both addictive and dangerous and tend to be used more frequently by teens.
+Addiction to alcohol, cannabis (marijuana), tobacco/vaping (nicotine), prescription pain killers (e.g. opioids such as Hydrocodone, Oxycodone), stimulants/amphetamines (e.g. cocaine, Adderall) and sedatives/benzodiazepines (e.g.Valium, Klonopin) or tranquilizing (e.g. Xanax) and sedative-hypnotic (e.g. Ambien) agents has extensive negative consequences.
 At my office we are increasingly seeing individuals who request treatment for process addictions as well, including compulsive sexual behavior, gambling, binge eating, workaholism and cyber-addiction (technology, e.g. internet gaming).
-Professionals who understand addiction recognize that an addict cannot “cure themselves” through will power alone.
+Professionals who understand addiction recognize that individuals who struggle with addictive substances cannot “cure themselves” through will power alone.
 At my practice a thorough evaluation followed by a tailored treatment plan can include the following components:

 -developing a behavioral contract and making a commitment to recovery